Odu Raja Odu: Plot

-Manohar (Guru Somasundaram) is a jobless struggling writer whose wife pressurises him to get a set top box for her and he goes out with his friend who is a drug peddler, Peter (Venkatesh Harinathan) to fulfill her wish for their wedding anniversary.
-But to their misfortune, both Manohar and Peter are threatened by gangster Veerabadhran (Deepak Bagga) and his sidekick to close a deal for them.
-However things go awry for them as they land in a retired gangster Kali Muthu's (Nassar) place for help, but it only lead to another mishap.
+Manohar is a jobless, struggling writer whose wife pressures him to get a set top box for her and he goes out with his friend who is a drug peddler, Peter, to fulfill her wish for their wedding anniversary.
+But to their misfortune, both Manohar and Peter are threatened by gangster Veerabadhran and his sidekick to close a deal for them.
+However things go awry for them as they land in a retired gangster Kali Muthu's place for help, but it only leads to another mishap.